TrojanGYM: A Detector-in-the-Loop LLM for Adaptive RTL Hardware Trojan Insertion: Introduction

-Large language models (LLMs) have emerged as powerful tools for navigating hardware designs~\cite{thakur2024verigen, wang2024llms, saha2025lockforge, blocklove2023chip,liu2025deeprtl2, wang2025vericontaminated, saha2025gllamor, wang2025verileaky} and synthesizing HTs directly at RTL.
-Early studies show that general-purpose LLMs can generate diverse RTL variants and HT-infested designs across processor and crypto blocks~\cite{sentaur,riscv_llm_trojans}.
-Building on this, GHOST~\cite{faruque2025unleashing} proposes an automated, platform-agnostic framework to leverage LLMs to insert HTs into designs such as SRAM, AES, and UART, and report that many LLM-generated HTs evade existing ML-based detectors~\cite{faruque2025unleashing,yasaei2021gnn4tj,HW2VEC}.
-These studies highlight both the growing ease of HT insertion and the fragility of current detection pipelines.
-Yet, they are fundamentally attack-centric: the primary goal is to demonstrate that LLMs can generate stealthy HTs, rather than providing a property-grounded, feedback-driven benchmark generation process (ref.
-Tab.~\ref{tab:ht_tool_comparison}) that is co-designed with detector behavior.
+LLMs have emerged as powerful tools for hardware design~\cite{thakur2024verigen,wang2024llms,saha2025lockforge,blocklove2023chip,liu2025deeprtl2,wang2025vericontaminated,saha2025gllamor,wang2025verileaky} and HT synthesis at RTL~\cite{sentaur,riscv_llm_trojans}.
+GHOST~\cite{faruque2025unleashing} demonstrates that LLM-generated HTs can evade existing ML-based detectors, highlighting both the growing ease of HT insertion and the fragility of current detection pipelines.
+Yet such works are fundamentally attack-centric: they demonstrate stealthiness without providing a property-grounded, feedback-driven benchmark generation process co-designed with detector behavior (ref.\ Tab.~\ref{tab:ht_tool_comparison}).
+On the detection side, GNN-based methods~\cite{yasaei2021gnn4tj,HW2VEC,pan2025sand} perform impressively on TrustHub-derived benchmarks but remain vulnerable to diverse or adaptively generated HTs~\cite{gohil2022attrition,sarihi2024trojanforge,pan2025sand}, and no end-to-end framework closes the loop between HT specification, insertion, and detector co-evolution.

-On the detection side, GNN-based approaches, such as GNN4TJ~\cite{yasaei2021gnn4tj} and its variants, model hardware designs as graphs and learn structural and data-flow patterns that correlate with HT presence at the RTL and gate levels~\cite{HW2VEC,pan2025sand}.
-These methods perform impressively on TrustHub-derived and related benchmarks, often reporting high recall on unseen HTs~\cite{trusthub}.
-However, many evaluations are still rooted in datasets constructed from a limited collection of IP cores and stylized HT templates, raising concerns about robustness to diverse or adaptively generated HTs~\cite{gohil2022attrition,sarihi2024trojanforge,pan2025sand}.
-There is no end-to-end framework that closes the loop between how HTs are specified and inserted and how detectors respond so that benchmark/property specification, and detector evaluation co-evolve.

-We introduce TrojanGYM, an automated, property-, and feedback-driven framework for curating HT insertions that target detector blind spots while preserving design correctness.
-Users specify high-level HT properties, and an LLM-assisted agent suite proposes and inserts candidate HTs that satisfy these specifications without altering normal function.
-A gated validation loop enforces constraint-aware equivalence, validates property compliance, and queries state-of-the-art (GNN-based) HT detectors.
-Detection outcomes and property checks jointly drive a closed-loop refinement of specifications and insertions.
+We introduce TrojanGYM, an automated, feedback-driven framework for curating HT insertions that target detector blind spots while preserving design correctness.
+An LLM-assisted agent suite proposes and inserts candidate HTs, and a gated validation loop enforces syntactic compliance and queries GNN-based HT detectors, with detection outcomes driving closed-loop refinement.
 Key contributions are: \begin{itemize}